matter-labs/zksync-era/docs/guides/external-node/08_pruning.md

 > [!NOTE]
 >
 > When pruning an existing archival node, Postgres will be unable to reclaim disk space automatically, to reclaim disk
 > space, you need to manually run `VACUUM FULL`, which requires an `ACCESS EXCLUSIVE` lock.
-Tou can read more about it
+You can read more about it
 > in [Postgres docs](https://www.postgresql.org/docs/current/sql-vacuum.html).

 ## Monitoring pruning